Sherah Ice Relationship Coach

 Family Dynamics

-After many desperate attempts to express my experience, to set boundaries, and to go to therapy with my narcissist parent, I finally accepted that I had exhausted every possible avenue.
+After numerous attempts to express my feelings, set boundaries, and engage in therapy with my narcissistic parent, I reached the painful conclusion that I had exhausted every possible option.

 Today